 Red Canyon Engineering and Software develops cutting-edge technology to help humankind explore space and other planets, as well as advanced renewable resources on Earth.
 We are proud to be involved with important missions ranging from searching for water on Mars, to analyzing the composition of distant comets, and building the next human spacecraft.
-Our clients include government agencies such as NASA, DOD, NOAA, and NREL (National Renewable Energy Laboratory) in addition to prime contractors such as Lockheed Martin, Boeing, Ball Aerospace, Northrop Grumman, Raytheon, ITT and OSC.
+Our clients include government agencies such as NASA, DOD, NOAA, and NREL (National Renewable Energy Laboratory) in addition to prime contractors such as Lockheed Martin, Millenium Engineering, Honeywell, Ball Aerospace, United Lauch Alliance, Exelis.